 However, it is important to address the return of pain as soon as possible so it doesn’t become a bigger issue that takes multiple treatments to resolve.

-My symptoms came back even though I was feeling great.
-I had no complaints of pain with any movement but I decided hitting 30 golf balls would be alright.
+My symptoms came back even though I had been feeling great.
+I had no complaints of pain with any movement, but I decided hitting 30 golf balls would be alright.
 Just that little strain of hitting a few chips brought my pain back.

-I should’ve known better being a physical therapist but I was feeling so good that it was hard not to get out and test it a bit.
+I should’ve known better being a physical therapist.
+But I was feeling so good it was hard not to get out and test it a bit.
 The great thing was that I had access to great manual therapists who could fix me right up.
 I was back on the golf course the following week with no restrictions at all.

-Sometimes a fire is not always out just because there aren’t flames, but if you can address your symptoms quickly, they should resolve quickly.
+Sometimes a fire is not always out just because there aren’t flames.
+Fortunately, if you can address your symptoms quickly, they should resolve quickly.

-Call us today if your symptoms have started to return and we can get you back you to doing the things you love.
+Request a call with one of our Austin-area physical therapists if your injury has started to hurt again.
+We can get you back you to doing the things you love.